 The system of programme management and accountability operates principally at Subject level.
 At University level staff in the Undergraduate School Office deals with student queries, enrolment and attendance and achievement tracking.
-The management and oversight of the quality of programmes are the remit of the Programme Leader who is accountable, in turn, to the Principal Lecturer - Health undergraduate programmes and the Academic Head of Department (Pam Hope).
-The Academic Head of Department leads the Healthcare Science in a joint subject management team in assuring the overall management of quality in the subject area - coordinating whole subject meetings to identify cross subject quality issues and ensuring that there are sufficient resources to support the quality of programme delivery and student experience.
+The management and oversight of the quality of programmes are the remit of the Programme Leader who is accountable, in turn, to the Principal Lecturer - Health undergraduate programmes and the Head of the Academic Business Division.
+The Divisional Head leads the joint subject management team in assuring the overall management of quality in the subject area - coordinating whole subject meetings to identify cross subject quality issues and ensuring that there are sufficient resources to support the quality of programme delivery and student experience.